Doing Business in Denmark

 A firm handshake with direct eye contact is the appropriate greeting in most business contexts.

-Business attire tends to be smart casual, although suits and ties may make an appearance in the financial, corporate arena.
+Business attire tends to be smart casual, although suits and ties may make an appearance in the corporate arena.
 Nevertheless, being well-groomed and neatly dressed is important.

 Gender equality is important in Danish culture and women have equal work opportunities and equal salaries.
 Many women hold senior positions in Denmark.